middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/general-disciplinary-process.md

 ### a.
 Applicability of These Procedures {#applicability}

-As described in [Section B.2.a.iii, Scope of Oversight](/pages/ii-ug-college-policies/ug-policies/res-life-conduct-policies/a-introductory-matters), students will be held accountable for policy violations that take place between the time they first arrive on campus to begin their Middlebury program and their graduation, or the College's confirmation of their withdrawal or resignation.
+As described in [Section B.2.a.iii, Scope of Oversight](/pages/ii-ug-college-policies/ug-policies/res-life-conduct-policies/a-introductory-matters), students will be held accountable for policy violations that take place between the time they are accepted at Middlebury and their graduation, or the College's confirmation of their withdrawal or resignation.
 As described in [Section B.2.a.iv, Pending Discipline](/pages/ii-ug-college-policies/ug-policies/res-life-conduct-policies/a-introductory-matters), a student respondent will not be permitted to graduate from or otherwise be deemed to have officially completed a Middlebury program in which they are enrolled while a disciplinary matter is pending.

 ### b.
 Administrative resolution {#adminresolution}